Whistle-stop trip to climb highest peak ends in tragedy for dad of three girls

-Experienced Swiss climber Petr Mandik came to New Zealand on a whistle-stop trip to tackle the highest peak in the Southern Alps.
+Experienced climber Petr Mandik came to New Zealand from his home in Switzerland on a whistle-stop trip to tackle the highest peak in the Southern Alps.

 But, the day after he began his mission to climb Aoraki/Mt Cook, the 50-year-old died after suffering a range of injuries during a rockfall.